hotandfresh/data-structures-and-algorithms/DataStructures/LinkedList.md

 Therefore, its time complexity is O(1).
 Space is consistent at O(1) as well.

+### insertBefore -

+This method takes in 2 parameters, a value and a valueToFind in the linked list.
+The value is added before the valueToFind.

+### insertAfter -

+This method takes in 2 parameters, a value and a valueToFind in the linked list.
+The value is added after the valueToFind.

+### append -

+This method takes in a value and adds it to the end of the list.

 ### includes -

 This method takes in a value and checks if that value exists in the linked list.
 Since indexing is not a feature of linked lists, every node must be visited to see if it holds the value being searched.
 If the value is found, a true is returned.
 Otherwise, a false is returned at the very end if the value is not found.